loubar/Phytophthora_traits/README.md

 These studies develop and test ideas for a trait-based early warning system for pathogens for use in plant health risk assessment.

+The data folder contains the *Phytophthora* trait database, ITS phylogeny, host range and country-level distribution data and habitat preferences.
+There is also a file of supporting information describing the data in the trait database.

 The file explore_trait_database.RMD reproduces the analyses in the main text of Barwell et al. (in prep.)
 A conceptual trait-based framework for invasion risk assessment of oomycete plant pathogensthe paper.
 It generates the explore_trait_database.html document to help users visualise trait evolution and patterns of trait covariance.

 The numbered scripts reproduce the analyses in Barwell et al. (in prep.), Trait-based approaches for predicting future global impacts in the genus *Phytophthora* .
 The scripts are numbered in the order they should be run.
 Each script outputs the R objects required for the next stage of the analysis.